Hive2Hive/Hive2Hive/README.md

 - Users may use multiple clients (simulatenously)
 - Multiple users may use the same machine (simultaneously)

-Using Hive2Hive is very simple and has several advantages:
+**Using the Hive2Hive library is very simple and has several advantages:**
 - P2P Decentralization
   - Scalability
   - Heterogeneity
   - Reliability & Fault-Tolerance
+- no file size limits (configurable)
 - runs on Windows, OS X and Linux
 - headless deployment possible (e.g., on a [Raspberry Pi](http://www.raspberrypi.org/))
    Try our console-based [`org.hive2hive.client`](https://github.com/Hive2Hive/Hive2Hive/tree/master/org.hive2hive.client) by just executing the library `.jar`.